wassname/attentive-neural-processes/readme.md

 ## See also:

-A list of projects I used as reference, is modified to make this one:
+A list of projects I used as reference or modified to make this one:

 - Original code in tensorflow from hyunjik11 (author of the original paper) : https://github.com/deepmind/neural-processes/blob/master/attentive_neural_process.ipynb
 - First pytorch implementation by soobinseo: https://github.com/soobinseo/Attentive-Neural-Process/blob/master/network.py
 - Second pytorch implementation KurochkinAlexey (has some bugs currently) https://github.com/KurochkinAlexey/Attentive-neural-processes/blob/master/anp_1d_regression.ipynb
 - If you want to try vanilla neural processes: https://github.com/EmilienDupont/neural-processes/blob/master/example-1d.ipynb

+I'm very gratefull for all these authors for sharing their work.
+It was a pleasure to dive deep into these models compare the differen't implementations.